MagicFoundation/PlatformSDKs/README.md

 * select iOS App Development
 * select the certificate previously saved
 * download the new certificate
+* IMPORTANT: Select "System" keychain in the left panel of the Keychain Access utilities
-* Launch the Development Certificate by double-clicking it.
+* Launch the Certificate by double-clicking it.
 It automatically loads in the Keychain Access application.
-* in the "add certificates" popup dialog select "login" Keychain
+* If asked, in the "add certificates" popup dialog select "System" Keychain
 * If you get "certificate is not trusted" red warning in keychain when looking the new installed certificate then install also this certificate: https://www.apple.com/certificateauthority/AppleWWDRCAG3.cer